You will need

 Unwrap the salmon from the cling film and brush off both the wet and dry cures.
 Slice the salmon into thin slivers against the skin.

-Arrange salmon on a plate, add a drizzle of Classic French Dressing, a tiny pile of beetroot julienne, a few sprigs of greenery and a small lemon wedge.
+Arrange salmon on a plate, add a drizzle of Creamy Honey Mustard Dressing, a tiny pile of beetroot julienne, a few sprigs of greenery and a small lemon wedge.

 Finish off with a grinding of black pepper.